-Investigate opportunities to participate in regional, Statewide or national groups.
+Implementation Details: Investigate opportunities to participate in regional, Statewide or national groups.

-Measurable Goal: At a minimum, attend annual Integrated Pest Management Departmental Advisory Group meetings and monthly U.S. Green Building Council meetings.
+Measurable Goal: At a minimum, attend annual Integrated Pest Management Departmental Advisory Group meetings and monthly U.S. Green Building Council (USGBC) meetings.

 Status: The County Board of Supervisors (Board) adopted an Integrated Pest Management (IPM) policy for County properties pest control.
 The policy established an IPM Departmental Advisory Group (DAG) to review the implementation and make recommendations to the Board.
 The group includes various members of County Public Works, General Services, and the community.
 The IPM DAG meets quarterly.
-For a detailed report on the 2010/2011 County's IPM program visit:
+For a detailed report on the 2011/2012 County's IPM program visit:

-$http://sccounty 01.co.s anta-cruz. ca. us/bds/Govstream/BDSvData/non_legacy/agendas/2011/20110614/PDF/014.pdf$

-The U.S Green Building Council (USGBC) is a non-profit organization dedicated to sustainable building design and construction.
-The Monterey Bay USGBC is a regional chapter that meets monthly to discuss how to implement green building practices in County schools.
+http://sccounty01.co.santa-cruz.ca.us/bds/Govstream/BDSvData/non_legacy/agendas/2012/20120612/PDF/021.pdf practices in County schools.
 County staff attends these monthly meetings and are members of the Green Schools Advisory Committee.

+The USGBC is a non-profit organization dedicated to sustainable building design and construction.
+The Monterey Bay USGBC is a regional chapter that meets monthly to discuss how to implement green building

 The Integrated Waste Management Local Task Force is charged by the Board of Supervisors with coordinating recycling and waste reduction efforts between the County and the Cities of Watsonville, Capitola, Scotts Valley, and Santa Cruz.
 Programs include reduction of litter and debris which can contaminate the aquatic and marine environments.
-Special emphasis is placed on diversion of toxic and hazardous materials through the operation of Household Hazardous Waste (HHW) facilities and retail takeback programs for materials such as sharps, pharmaceuticals, fluorescent lamps, and used motor oil
+Special emphasis is placed on diversion of toxic and hazardous materials through the operation of Household Hazardous Waste (HHW) facilities and retail takeback programs for materials such as sharps, pharmaceuticals, fluorescent lamps, and used motor oil.

 In addition, the County collaborates with other regional groups.
 The Household Hazardous Waste group is a County-wide coalition that collaborates on programmatic issues and program promotion.
-Also, the Central Coast Recycling Media Coalition is a tri-County coalition that works together on promoting various issues such as marine debris education, recycling and waste reduction, as well as stormwater pollution as mentioned in BMP 3-1-1 Media Campaign.
+Also, the Central Coast Recycling Media Coalition is a tri-County coalition that works together on promoting various issues such as marine debris education, recycling and waste reduction, as well as stormwater pollution as mentioned in BMP 3-1-1 and 3-1-17 Media Campaigns.

-Planned Year Three Activities: Continue to investigate opportunities to participate in regional, Statewide or national groups, attend at least one IPM DAG meeting and monthly U.S. Green Building Council meetings.
+Planned Year Four Activities: Continue to investigate opportunities to participate in regional, Statewide or national groups, attend at least one IPM DAG meeting and monthly USGBC meetings.